Michigan Residents Create Gridlock Around State Capital To Protest Gov. Gretchen Whitmer’s Stay-At-Home Order

-Michigan residents created a traffic gridlock around the State Capitol building in protest of Gov. Gretchen Whitmer’s stay-at-home order, which was put in place to slow the spread of the novel coronavirus.
+Michigan residents created a traffic gridlock around the state Capitol building in protest of Gov. Gretchen Whitmer’s stay-at-home order, which was put in place to slow the spread of the novel coronavirus.

 As WILX-TV reports, the Michigan Conservative Coalition organized Wednesday’s protest to call attention to Whitmer’s orders, which the group claims are based on the wrong idea.
 Specifically, as group spokesperson Meshawn Maddock says, Whitmer’s order defines workers as either “essential” or “nonessential” while not doing anything substantial to promote the safety of Michigan residents.